 12) The Legend of Zelda: The Minish Cap

-Link has had many a magical item/gimmick that is central to his tale.
+Link has had many a magical item/gimmick central to the tale in The Legend of Zelda; The Minish Cap.
 There have been ocarinas, masks, harps, and more.
 There’s nothing about his talking hat, the Minish Cap, that really stands out from the pack, but this is still a solid Zelda game, and brought the franchise onto the Game Boy Advance with some beautiful art direction.

 13) The Legend of Zelda: Spirit Tracks

-While this game also attempts to adopt the art style from The Wind Waker, it loses a bit of the Zelda magic by replacing actual exploration with the titular Spirit Tracks.
-The use of the dual-screen features were neat but altogether amounts to little more than retreading the same tricks.
+While The Legend of Zelda: Spirit Tracks also attempts to adopt the art style from The Wind Waker, it loses a bit of the Zelda magic by replacing actual exploration.
+The use of the dual-screen features were neat but altogether amounted to little more than retreading the same tricks.

 14) The Legend of Zelda: Four Swords Adventure